 After enlisting in the Army alongside his brother Kevin, who turned down a professional baseball contract with the Cleveland Indians organization, Tillman was deployed with the United States military to Iraq as part of Operation Iraqi Freedom in 2003.

 Tillman would eventually be redeployed to Afghanistan after graduating from Ranger School.

-On April 22, 2004, Tillman was shot and killed by friendly fire when he was mistaken for enemy combatants by an allied group.
+On April 22, 2004, Tillman was shot and killed in a firefight when he was mistaken for enemy combatants by an allied group.
 Tillman's death was the result of friendly fire.
 He was 27 years old.

 Pat Tillman is a hero, and the added merit of Arizona Sports Hall of Famer is just another reminder of how impactful his life was.

-Olympic swimmer Gary Hall, Jr., Chaparral softball coach Jeff Oscarson, Arizona Diamondbacks first baseman Mark Grace, Arizona Wildcats softball coach Mike Candrea, and Xavier College golf coach Sister Lynn Winsor will also be members of the induction class into the Arizona Sports Hall of Fame.
+Olympic swimmer Gary Hall, Jr., Chaparral softball coach Jeff Oscarson, Arizona Diamondbacks first baseman Mark Grace, Arizona Wildcats softball coach Mike Candrea, and Xavier College golf coach Sister Lynn Winsor were also members of the induction class into the Arizona Sports Hall of Fame.

 This post was originally published on August 1, 2018.